Hi, what do you want to do?

 Good Foods to Have on Hand

-Learners consider the type of foods that should stock a pantry.
-In this nutrition lesson, students complete worksheet activities regarding stocking the pantry and preparing one-dish meals.
+Students consider the type of foods that should stock a pantry.
+In this nutrition lesson plan, students complete worksheet activities regarding stocking the pantry and preparing one-dish meals.

 Curated OER